 TASTE, ODOR, AND TURBIDITY

 Regardless of any other factors, water piped into the home must be potable.
 To be potable it should be completely free of disease organisms.
 Water is the breeding ground for an almost unbelievably large variety of organisms.
 Water does not produce these organisms.
 It merely is an ideal medium in which they can grow.
-These organisms gain entry into water through a variety of sources.
-They enter water from natural sources, surface drainage, and sewage.
+These organisms gain entry into the water through a variety of sources.
+They enter the water from natural sources, surface drainage, and sewage.
 Many of the organisms in water are harmless.
 In fact, they are extremely beneficial to man.
 Others have a mild nuisance value.
-And still others are a source of disease.
+And still, others are a source of disease.

 In general, those organisms which are potential disease-producers are of primary concern.
 These are of five types:

 The presence of certain organisms of these various types can lead to such infectious diseases as typhoid fever, dysentery, cholera, jaundice, hepatitis, giardiasis, undulant fever, and tularemia, as well as other diseases which spread through drinking unsafe water.

 Tremendous strides have been made in the control of these diseases within recent years.
 Much of the credit must go to sanitary engineers for their careful, consistent control of public water supplies.
 As proof, outbreaks of typhoid fever in either this country or Canada are rare.
 Natural disasters can play havoc with water supplies, but under routine conditions, typhoid is no longer a serious threat.
 Paradoxically, the freedom from typhoid and other similar water-borne diseases makes necessary even greater vigilance today.
 For now, whole generations have grown up without the opportunity to develop a natural immunity to such diseases.
 Thus a failure in the protective system could result in far more people succumbing to the disease than in the past.